qobi/amazing-race/README.md

 # amazing-race
-Appendix for Amazing Race^TM: Robot Edition
+Appendix for The Amazing Race^TM: Robot Edition